hanwendong1/IntrotoID/content/3-ADDIE.md

 </html>

 In addition to performance analysis, <a href="https://www.devlinpeck.com/posts/analysis-instructional-design" target="_blank">other types of analysis</a> include:
-- Learner Analysis – What are the characteristics of the learners?
+- Learner analysis – What are the characteristics of the learners?
 - Context analysis – In what kind of conditions will the learners be trained and acquire their new skills?
 - Gap analysis – What is the current and the desired state?
 - Task analysis – What knowledge and skills will the learners acquire? <a href="https://docs.google.com/document/d/e/2PACX-1vRo_KRFmWHzxhePScyiircZtK_cTjZtBF2udAdZDH53uTlapINEGmzvORFToPBtBafsuAPHTndb1k0R/pub" target="_blank">See example</a>.